 Since 2003 the Czech Statistical Office has conducted a survey on the use of information and communication technologies annually in households and among individuals.

-In 2014 the share of households with Internet access exceeded 70% for the first time.
-In 2014, 74.2% of the population were Internet users.
+In 2014 the share of households with Internet access rose to more than 70% for the first time.

 Libraries have been the engine of the information society in the field of culture since the mid-1990s.
-In January 2012 the Government of the CR adopted the Concept for the Development of Libraries in the Czech Republic for 2011-2015, which includes bringing libraries online.
-This Concept aims to define the conditions for the provision and implementation of complex library services in the real and digital space.
-The Concept focuses on digitisation at different levels, but also deals with legislative, financial and methodological support.
-The objective is to create a conceptual solution for the long-term protection of digital documents and wide accessibility.
+In January 2012 the Government of the CR adopted the Concept for the Development of Libraries in the Czech Republic for 2011-2015, which included bringing libraries online.
+This Concept aimed to define the conditions for the provision and implementation of complex library services in the real and digital space.
+The Concept focused on digitisation at different levels, but also dealt with legislative, financial, and methodological support.
+The objective was to create a conceptual solution for the long-term protection of digital documents and wide accessibility.